Unplanned Caesarean Birth

 - The surgery was less dangerous to the mother and baby.

-- This also meant women were awake during the surgery and could participate in the birth of their baby.
+- Epidurals became the norm, so instead of being unconscious, women were awake during the surgery and could participate in the birth of their baby.

-All of these things were a win-win for mothers, babies and the medical profession.
-However, the ease of doing these new cesarians became easier and safer to do.
-This has led to the huge increase in unplanned or emergency c-sections.
+All of these things were a win-win-win for mothers, babies and the medical profession.
+However, the ease of doing these new cesareans has led to a huge increase in unplanned or emergency c-sections.
+30% of births are now by Cesarean.
+It’s hard to imagine that 1/3 of all mothers and babies would be dead or injured without one.
+This means there are a whole bunch of “unnecessary” unplanned c-sections rather than “emergency” unplanned ones.

 Get yourself and your baby through labor safely